-Too much TV, Video and Computer Can Make Teens Fatter
+Too Much TV, Video and Computer Making Teens Fatter

 A five-year study from the University of Montreal and the Sainte-Justine Hospital Research Center, published in the American Journal of Epidemiology, has found teenagers have four different patterns of screen use: increases, decreases, consistently high and consistently low users.